 Depending on what you are trying to achieve in your recipe and what you have on hand will help you decide what to use as an alternative for orange zest.

-Using the peel of orange you can get just about the same texture and taste of orange zest.
-See my post orange zest to learn how.
+Using the peel of an orange you can get just about the same texture and taste of orange zest.
+See how to zest an orange.

 You want to use the same amount of chopped orange peel as you would if you were to use zest it.